CraftedInc/Appcrafted_Unity_Plugin/README.md

 	using CraftedInc.Appcrafted;

 #### Step 2 - register your credentials and get your asset:
-Before you can retrieve assets, you need to register your credentials first.
+Before you retrieve assets, you need to register your credentials.

 Use _AppcraftedManager.Instance.RegisterCredentials( **Your Access Key**, **Your Secret Key**)_